its-dart/n8n-nodes-dart/admin/README.md

 1. Run `yarn install` to install the dependencies
 2. Run `yarn build` to build the library
-3. Change the `Dart API URL` in the `DartApi.credentials.ts` file to `http://localhost:5173/api/v0/public`
+3. Change the `Dart API URL` in the `DartApi.credentials.ts` file to `http://localhost:5100/api/v0/public`
-4. Run `yarn dev` to start the development server
+4. Run `yarn dev` to start the development n8n instance

 ## Sync API